MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 ## Permissions Level

-The Community Training portal provides role-based administration and depending on the access level,  administrators can perform actions on the portal.
-The table below shows the administrative roles which can access the course view:
+The Community Training portal provides role-based administration and depending on the access level,  administrators can perform certain actions on the portal.
+The table below shows the administrative roles which can access the Course View:

 |Access Level|  Course View|
 |---|---|